Eng-M-Abdrabbou/PHP_Full-Stack_Library_Management_System/README.md

-# PHP Library Management System
+# PHP Full Stack Library Management System

 ## Project Overview
 This is a web-based Library Management System developed for AAU that provides functionality for both students and librarians to manage library resources.